RichardOgujawa/richard-ogujawa/README.md

 ![Original Mobile View design](/public/img/mobile-menu.jpg)

 ### Acknowledgement
 Thank you Charles Alexis, GT Osarobo and Ollie O. for helping me out with some of the issues I ran into while building this.
-Had some great conversations as we debugged code and learned a lot from you all, and I hope you had a good time and got some value too!